smash-net/streamily-application-tests/README.md

 you'd like, but please submit it as a single ".jsx" file as an attachment emailed to ian@streamily.com.

-This CustomerDirectory component currently renders a list of 6 customer addresses, each with an "Edit" button that does nothing.
+The CustomerDirectory component (scroll down to find) currently renders a list of 6 customer addresses, each with an "Edit" button that does nothing.

 1. Please add behavior to allow the "Edit" button to open a modal that will allow the user to edit each of the following customer parameters: first_name, last_name, address, address2,